NochexDevTeam/WooCommerce-Payment-Page/README.md

 == Changelog ==

+= 2.7.7 =

+- Small change to APC system

+- Added link to settings page on plugin menu

 = 2.7.6.1 =

 - Small fix to callback/apc functions to account for customers paying for previously falied orders